j-montanez/CSC131_NerdHerd/README.md

 - Steven Tran (Dev Team)
 - Phuc Truong (Dev Team)

+## How to run OpenOscars
+Start a terminal in nerdherdspringbootVer2/demo 2/ with the command `./mvnw spring-boot:run` run Main.java under CSC131_NerdHerd/src/openoscars/

 ## Minimum Project Deliverables
 1. Product
     - a.
 Must provide a REST endpoint that delivers a collection resource in JSON.